SaraB333/Cave-Monster/README.md

 - Python Documentation
   - For the official documentation that supported understanding of Python’s standard libraries and constructs.
 [Python Official Documentation - random](https://docs.python.org/3/library/random.html)

+- Digital Ocean
+  - For providing the documentation on time.sleep function used to add a time delay.
+[Digital Ocean](https://www.digitalocean.com/community/tutorials/python-time-sleep)

+- PyPI
+  - For providing documentation on colorama and how to use it.
+[PyPI](https://pypi.org/project/colorama/)